nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/jaxrs_access_log.rst

   If specified as false, it is not output at the start of the request process.

  jaxRsAccessLogFormatter.endOutputEnabled
-  Whether output after hidden parameter decryption is enabled.
+  Whether output at the end of the request process is enabled.
   Default is true.
-  If specified as false, it is not output after decryption of the hidden parameter.
+  If specified as false, it is not output at the end of the request process.

 Example of the description
  .. code-block:: properties